 7. Shopping in Palm Springs

-If you’ve got a tween or teen who loves to shop, then the downtown shops and outlet malls near Palm Springs are sure to please.
+If you’ve got a tween or teen who loves to shop, then the downtown stores and outlet malls near Palm Springs are sure to please.

 Palm Canyon Drive